History of Calvert

 By the 1930s, the Calvert curriculum had become a worldwide phenomenon, shipping lesson manuals, textbooks, workbooks, and school supplies — all packed in a single box and marked with the now-familiar "Calvert silhouette" — to students in more than 50 countries.
 Calvert curricula reached the farthest outposts of civilization, delivered to the hands of eager parents by dogsled, camel caravan, even parachuted from airplanes.
 As one young boy who lived with his lighthouse-keeper father off the Alaskan coast reported in 1952, "The boat brings our supplies every month from the mainland — and my Calvert lessons, too."
 That same year, the young daughter of an American missionary in Africa wrote to apologize that she was behind in her Calvert home-school studies, because "the lions roaring all night keep us awake."

 Today, the Calvert program is used successfully in more than 160 schools, including brick and mortar, cyber, private, and international schools.
-Our partners value our independent, non-profit status that allows us to focus on our mission to inspire the best in students.
 Over 500,000 children located in more than 90 countries—in virtually every corner of the world—have been educated using the Calvert program.

 Throughout our history, the Calvert program has reflected Head Master Hillyer's shining belief "that the whole realm of knowledge is the true field of study and that school is not the preparation for life—it is life."